Fundnode · Learn

 Square Capital — honest 2026 review.

-Best for: Square sellers wanting one-click loans from POS history.
+Best for: Square sellers wanting one-click loans from POS history (rebranded Square Loans in 2021).
 Amount range: $300 – $250,000.
 Speed: Funds as soon as next business day.
 Below: the rate card, the watch-out, alternatives we'd compare against, and the honest verdict.

 TL;DR